 Celebration for Life is an annual event chaired by Judy and Steve Tuckerman to benefit The James Fund for Life, an annual fund that was established by Abigail and Les Wexner.

-Now in its 12th year, more than $12.5 million has been raised for The James Fund for Life since 2002.
+More than $15.3 million has been raised for The James Fund for Life since it was established in 2002.

 Past Annual Fund Acquisitions

 Cancer is the uncontrolled growth of cells that invade and destroy neighboring tissues.
 If left unchecked, cancer cells can spread to other areas of the body.
 The fundamental cause of cancer is changes in genes, particularly gene mutations.
 Understanding these changes is critical for learning how cancer begins, grows and spreads.
 This knowledge also helps researchers develop ways to treat cancer, to identify patients who will respond to treatments, to help patients overcome treatment resistance, and to determine patients’ chances for recovery.
 A vital technology for discerning and studying these changes is called next generation sequencing (NGS), a process for identifying the chemical building blocks of a person’s DNA in the order, or sequence, in which they occur within genes in cancer cells and healthy cells.